awj/awj.github.io/_dnd/untitled-mystery-dm.md

 Unfortunately for her, this coincided with Lysandre completing her death ward.
 During her frequent ranging through the woods, Karis saw Lysandre placing a ward stone.
 As Death's rage slowly ramped up outside the barrier, Karis concluded that the wards were a timely defense they should all be greatful for.
 Deep in denial, she forced herself to focus on her forest and her animals, and remained largely ignorant of what was happening in the town.

 ### 5 months ago
 Vernalis, who had declined rapidly, finaly died.
 Because the ward prohibited Death's avatars from entry, he began a quasi existence as a Revenant.
-He was not dead, but also was not really alive.
+His parasite used the opportunity of his death to take over his body, using his memories to try and impersonate him.
 The ward fuelled his body, drawing life energy from outside to help sustain him.

-He was *deeply* angry with Lysandre for what she had done, and insisted she release the ward and allow him to pass away.
-Lysandre could not bring herself to do it, and instead used more Allocite to craft what she dubbed a "Memory Auger" under the altar of the church.
-This device worked in tandem with the Death ward to continually altered a Revenant's memories.
-She initially planned to use it to prevent Vernalis realizing what had happened.
-She also was able to expend some of her own magical power to control Revenants under the effects of the device.

-The device, however, needed human souls to power it.
-Lysandre initially chose Barassus to sacrifice.
-Spilling his blood over the altar and down into the device.
-Because she killed him *inside* the ward's boundary, he also became a Revenant.
-Because he was a Revenant, he too could be controlled by the device.
+The parasite quickly devised plans to spread to new hosts.
+Each time it could spawn a hatchling it would murder a new townsperson, allowing the hatchling to take over.

+### 4 months ago
+Lysandre intially took Vernalis's strange behavior as aftereffects of his death, but eventually realized the parasite had taken over.
+Unfortunately, it was ready for this and replaced her.

-As the town increasingly began to realize something was amiss, Lysandre was forced to murder more and more townspeople.
-Each Revenant that arose went back to life "as normal", with the Memory Auger stealing away any realization that something was wrong.
-However, each Revenant also angered Death further.
+As the town increasingly began to realize something was amiss, the parasites took over more and more townspeople.
+Each Revenant that arose went back to life "as normal", but these juvenile parasites struggled to do more than replay basic daily routines.
+Each Revenant also angered Death further.
 Death's Avatar went on a rampage, often killing creatures outside of the boundary.

 ### 1 month ago
 Caranus, now one of the few living members of the community, packed up to bring in taxes and gather supplies.
-As he was about to leave Death's Avatar, now overcome by rage, found and murdered him.
+As he was about to leave Death's Avatar found and murdered him.

-Lysandre, now unable to leave the boundary, began working on one last device.
-This would alter the memories of anyone who came to check on the island to conclude that the town had been wiped out by an earthquake, and the island was now broken and uninhabitable.
-Unfortunately for her, she hadn't quite finished when the party arrived.
+### 2 weeks ago
+Another adventure party came to investigate what was going on.
+They came across a town half full of Revenants, and half full of truly freaked out people.
+Revenants lured them into the woods and killed them there.

 ## Mid-adventure events

 ### Arrival
-Lysandre is caught off guard by the party and is scrambling to figure out what to do.
+The parasites are prepared to try and spread, and want to replace the members of this party.
+Vernalis and Lysandre attempt to distract the party while they organize to overpower them.

 ### Night 1
-If players are anywhere within the boundary, they see some kind of weird activity with people being up at all hours.
+If players are anywhere within the boundary, they see weird activity with people being up at all hours, doing seemingly mundane daily chores.

 Outside of the boundary, they have the encounter with Death's Avatar.
 If they venture back to the dock, the ship's captain is already dead and a nasty storm is brewing.

 If the players have encountered Gar, Lysandre kills him to get him to stop talking to them.

 ### Day 2
 Today should see both further PC investigation of the boundary and interviews with townspeople.
-If the PCs haven't come across Gar, he seeks them out to give his details.
+If the PCs haven't come across Gar by mid-afternoon, he seeks them out to give his details.

 Possibly resulting in a break-in of Lysandre's bookshop.